-Go to FTP site -> select FTP Firewall Support, and provide your external IP address.
+Go to the FTP site -> select FTP Firewall Support, and provide your external IP address.

 Make sure to make a Network Address Translation (NAT) of these port ranges while configuring the firewall.

 FTP ports are essential to establish a connection between the client and the server.
-Make sure that your FTP listens to the correct port, and else you might find it challenging to connect to the server.
-FTP establishes two different connections, one for transferring the command and the other to transfer the actual data.
+Ensure that your FTP listens to the correct port, or else you might find it challenging to connect to the server.
+FTP establishes two connections, one for transferring the command and the other for transferring the actual data.
 The data connection uses the FTP port 20.
-By default, FTP uses port number 21 to specify the control connection.
-You can change the default port to ensure the security or avoid network congestion on ports 20 and 21.
+FTP default port number is 21 to specify the control connection.
+You can change the standard FTP port to ensure the security or avoid network congestion on ports 20 and 21.

 FTP is a necessary protocol that smoothly transfers any data across the network.
 We have mentioned some commands to help you change the default port 21.
 You can make the firewall mentioned above settings to avoid the refused connection error if you face any issues.